tidbcloud/terraform-provider-tidbcloud/README.md

 }
 ```

-You can use `terraform fmt` to formate your config file:
+You can use `terraform fmt` to format your config file:
 ```
 $ terraform fmt